octo-technology/VIO/README.md

 # VIO-EDGE

-Répertoire principal du code de Visual Inspection Orchestrator, une application permettant de vérifier la qualité de produits assemblés sur une chaîne de production industrielle.
+Visual Inspection Orchestrator is a modular framework made to ease the deployment of VI usecases.

+Usecase example: Quality check of a product manufactured on an assembly line.

-Full documentation can be found [here](https://octo-technology.github.io/VIO/)
+VIO full documentation can be found [here](https://octo-technology.github.io/VIO/)

 ## Features